Practical-Python-Development/minesweeper/README.md

 - [ ] highscore tracking
 - [ ] reinit if initial cell is mine
 - [ ] restart game in end screen
+- [ ] color of text dependent of number of neighbours